 Photo courtesy of iStock/qwerty01

 Large quarry loading rock in a dump truck.

-During this phase, miners are actively working to extract the minerals and sending it to a processing plant.
+During this phase, miners are actively working to extract the minerals and send them to a processing plant.
 Once at the plant, the valuable material is separated from the debris and sent to market.
 Multiple times throughout the year the Mine Safety and Health Administration (MSHA) inspects the health and safety compliance.
 Many pieces of heavy equipment keep the production phase running smoothly.
-Excavators, bulldozers, and heavy-duty trucks move earth and transport the mined materials.
+Excavators, bulldozers, and heavy-duty trucks move the earth and transport the mined materials.

 Photo courtesy of iStock/svet110

 Perhaps the most important part of the process, the closure and reclamation phase deals with the dismantling of an exhausted mine.
 Any waste or hazardous materials are hauled away, and the surrounding area is stabilized to prevent erosion.
 The land is rehabilitated with new vegetation and work is done to ensure any nearby water remains clean and uncontaminated.
 One of the most common ways to reduce the water’s acidity from the mining process is the introduction of lime or another neutralizing material.
 This process often requires the construction of a water treatment facility and the use of piping and filtration systems to improve the water quality.

 Photo courtesy of iStock/Christopher Jones